ChimaobiOgbonna/Chimaobi-Ogbonna-Portfolio/README.md

 * Data visualization (dashboard) skill with IBM COGNOS ANALYTICS

 **Findings and Recommendations:**
-The field of information technology has continued to become popular since many industries tend torely more on technology-driven processes.
+The field of information technology has continued to become popular since many industries tend to rely more on technology-driven processes.
 However, to successfully gain a job in the IT field, one is expected to possess some relevant technological skillsets.
 Recommended skillset:
 * Languages: JavaScript, HTML/CSS, SQL
 * Database: MySQL, Microsoft SQL server, PostgreSQL.